 There are a number of tools you can use to add personalization to your website and email campaigns.
 Here are some recommendations:

-- Use Wisepops to create custom pop-ups for different audiences, based on things like location, traffic source, browser, language, operating system and device.
-Sign up for a free 14-day trial now.
+- Use Wisepops popup builder to create custom pop-ups for different audiences, based on things like location, traffic source, browser, language, operating system and device.

 - Use a tool like MailChimp to add personalization components to your email marketing campaigns.
 Go here to learn more.